Aggre7/Aggre7/README.md

 - 🤔 I’m looking for help with `Competitive Programming`

-- 💬 Ask me about Javascript and Compilers :sweat_smile:

 - ⚡ On my spare time I love exploring the rabbit hole that is the relationship between compiler bootstrapping and explainable AI(Model Distillation)....